 The entry of migrating game birds from Mexico or Canada is subject to limitations.

-For information on regulations or license requirements, waterfowl shooters using public waterways should contact their neighbourhood TPWD Law Enforcement office.
+For information on regulations or license requirements, waterfowl shooters using public waterways should contact their neighborhood TPWD Law Enforcement office.

-Depending on the type and region of the wildlife being pursued, the start and finish times for the 2023–2024 shooting season change.
-For example, East Texas’ general hunting season for game animals lasts from October 1, 2023, to February 25, 2024, and from May 1–31, 2024, while it lasts for other open counties from September 1, 2023, to August 31, 2024.
+The East zone’ general game animals lasts from October 1, to February 25, and from May 1–31, while it lasts for other open counties from September 1, to August 31.

-What are the bag limits for deer hunting in Texas during the 2023-2024 hunting season?
+What are the bag limits for deer in Texas?

-In most counties, there is a five-deer maximum bag limit for white-tailed deer during the regular season, with a maximum of three bucks allowed.
+In most counties, there is a five maximum bag limit for white-tailed during the regular season, with a maximum of three bucks allowed.

-Do I need a hunting license in Texas during the 2023-2024 hunting season?
+Do I need a hunting license in Texas?

-To shoot in Texas during the 2023–2024 hunting season, a hunter must possess a current hunting registration.
-A Texas Parks and Wildlife facility or an approved licensed vendor is where you can buy a license in person, over the phone, online, or both.
+Hunters must possess a current hunting registration.
+A TPWD facility or an approved licensed vendor is where you can buy a license in person, over the phone, online, or both.
 Age, citizenship status, and the kind of wildlife being pursued are all variables that affect the particular authorization needed.

 What can be hunted throughout the year in Texas?

-An Annual Public Hunting Permit allows entry to 180 state-designated public hunting areas.
-With permits and rules, squirrels, rabbits, javelina, alligators, and migratory birds can be taken year-round in Texas.
-White-tailed deer and bighorn sheep hunting seasons are also regulated.
-Before chasing any mammal in Texas, check the local and species-specific laws.
+An Annual Public Hunting Permit grants access to 180 state-designated public areas.
+Permits and regulations enable year-round opportunities for harvesting squirrels, rabbits, javelina, alligators, and migratory birds.
+Controlled seasons are in place for white-tailed deer and bighorn sheepgames.
+Before pursuing any mammal, it is crucial to review local and species-specific laws.

 Can you buy a hunting license in Texas without a driver's license?